Explaining the solubility of covalent compounds and miscible and immiscible liquids

 • I would expect methane will be the most soluble hydrocarbon in water because it is the smallest possible hydrocarbon and its 'insertion' will cause the minimum disruption to water's hydrogen bonds.

-Case study 8.7.2 The solubility of alcohols in water
+Case study 8.7.4 The solubility of alcohols in water and other homologous series

 linear aliphatic alcohol structural formula Mr solubility g/100g water solubility mol/dm3